openstack/keystone/doc/source/man/keystone-all.rst

                         (Optional) The syslog facility to use when logging to syslog (defaults to LOG_USER) --use-syslog          Use syslog for logging.
-  --nouse-syslog        Use syslog for logging.
+  --nouse-syslog        The inverse of --use-syslog

 FILES
 =====